pawelmat/Amiga-Alternative-Reality/README.md

 ## Development environment

-A system with minimum 0.5MB chip is required, and some additional fast or chip memory to host the sources.
+A Commodore Amiga 500 (or better) with minimum 0.5MB chip is required, and some additional fast or chip memory to host the sources.
 Can be a real Amiga or emulator-based.

 Seka (most likely) or AsmOne is needed to assemble the source code.